« Return to all books

 In this updated critical edition, Sarita Jayanty Mizin and Michael Kramp provide a new scholarly apparatus for engaging with the narrative, its historical contexts, and its contemporary legacies, making the text accessible for diverse readers.
 They include diverse appendices, allowing teachers, students, and scholars the opportunity to explore After London’s cultural importance to England’s changing landscape, nineteenth-century conceptions of climate and climate change, and Victorian fears of racial degeneration.
 In addition, they invite us to consider Jefferies’s fiction within discussions about the fate of London, the stability of the Empire, and the changing roles of men and women in the Victorian period.
 Kramp and Jayanty Mizin illustrate the importance of After London to our broader understanding of the Anthropocene.

-This collection is available in open access.
+This edition is available in open access.

 About the Author